Skip to content

 Family-friendly places to visit in London

-Discover the top places to visit in and around London with your family.
-Make memories to treasure as you get active, tackle trails and connect with nature together in the great outdoors, or enjoy immersing yourself in the history of famous historic houses.
+Discover the top places for family days out in and around London this summer.
+Make memories to treasure as you get active with our Summer of Play during the school holidays, follows trails and connect with nature together in the great outdoors, or enjoy immersing yourself in the history of famous historic houses.

 Planning ahead: Summer in London